 (Discussion revised December 2015.)
 I am writing a new book, which is under contract to be published by Oxford University Press, hopefully to appear by the end of 2016.
 If you are interested, you could start with the following survey paper:D. Joyce, 'An introduction to d-manifolds and derived differential geometry', pages 230-281 in L. Brambila-Paz, O. Garcia-Prada, P. Newstead and R.P.
 Thomas, editors, 'Moduli spaces', London Mathematical Society Lecture Note Series 411, Cambridge University Press, 2014.

-Here too is a "detailed summary" of the book, a longer survey paper, which basically corresponds to Chapter 1 and Appendix A of the current version of the book, and contains more-or-less all the main definitions and theorems, but no proofs.
+Here too is a "detailed summary" of the book, a longer survey paper, which basically corresponds to Chapter 1 and Appendix A of the preliminary version of the book, and contains more-or-less all the main definitions and theorems, but no proofs.

 D. Joyce, 'D-manifolds, d-orbifolds and derived differential geometry: a detailed summary', arXiv:1208.4948, version 2, December 2012.
 173 pages.

-'D-manifolds and derived differential geometry'. pdf file
+'Derived differential geometry'. pdf file

 Here is a survey paper on C∞-schemes and C∞-algebraic geometry which may be useful: arXiv:1104.4951.